Today, let’s explore how dreams and creativity work together, though an interview with Kari Hohne.

 I also recommend initially working with your dreams to understand and come to respect their incredible wisdom prior to just following the symbolism for inspiration.
 My examples of the insights that led to inventions can inspire readers to gather a sense of what type of inspiration they’d like to achieve prior to sleep.
 If the mind has spent the day organizing a set of ideas, sleep will spin it all around and reposition what’s most important.
 Out of the cauldron, a breakthrough symbol will come forward.

 Lisa: You mentioned a free gift for our readers.
 What is it, where can they get it and how can it help them?

 Kari: I’d like to offer your readers a free introductory dream interpretation.

 Lisa: Wow, I have to admit I wasn’t expecting that, Kari.
 Your dream interpretation is amazing!
 What a generous gift.

 Kari: My pleasure.
 I especially love working with creators.
 Your readers can contact me and mention this article.
 Readers can also download Affirmations Inspired by Nature, which allows you to search through challenges and listen to affirmations centered on how nature can inspire a more positive approach.
 It is a free and mini version of the more comprehensive Inspired Natural Wisdom that is includes a more detailed look at nature’s inspiring processes with a workbook.

 Readers can also visit my website www.cafeausoul.com where I’ve combined technology with our ancient wisdom to make self-help an adventure.

 Lisa: Thank you, Kari!
 We’ll all be waiting for your book with baited breath!
 In the meantime, you’ve shared a treasure-store of resources with us.

-Readers, feel free to ask questions about Dreams, Innovation, Writing/Inspiration and the 24 Hour Mind, or share your experiences as a comment below.
+Readers, feel free to ask questions about Dreams, Creativity, Writing/Inspiration and the 24 Hour Mind, or share your experiences as a comment below.